-- The project is not an ineligible project. - Priority of Common Expense Assessments (HOA fees) must not exceed 6 months of regular common expense assessments, even if applicable law provides for a longer priority period. - Insurance requirements for PUD projects must be met for title, hazard, liability (if a new project) and flood.
+- The project is not an ineligible project under this PEG. - Priority of Common Expense Assessments (HOA fees) must not exceed 6 months of regular common expense assessments, even if applicable law provides for a longer priority period. - Insurance requirements for PUD projects must be met for title, hazard, liability (if a new project) and flood.